Eric-Musa/app-usage-tracker/README.md

 ### Future work:
  - assemble variable options into a single config file for user customization
+ - implement a weekly summary of app usage
  - support for usage-tracking on *nix machines

 ---